-The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India.
+The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India.
 These responsibilities includethe design implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to Company's policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information as required underthe Companies Act 2013

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reportingand the Standards of Auditing to the extent applicable to an audit of internal financialcontrols both issued by the Institute of Chartered Accountants of India.
+We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingand the Standards of Auditing to the extent applicable to an audit of internal financialcontrols both issued by the Institute of Chartered Accountants of India.
 Those Standardsand Guidance Note require that we comply with ethical requirements and plan and performthe audit to obtain reasonable assurance about whether adequate internal financialcontrols over financial reporting was established and maintained and if such controlsoperated effectively in all material respects.
 Our audit involves performing procedures toobtain audit evidence about the adequacy of the internal financial controls system overfinancial reporting and their operating effectiveness.
 Our audit of internal financialcontrols over financial reporting included obtaining an understanding of internalfinancial controls over financial reporting assessing the risk that a material weaknessexists and testing and evaluating the design and operating effectiveness of internalcontrol based on the assessed risk.
 The procedures selected depend on the auditor'sjudgement including the assessment of the risks of material misstatement of the financialstatements whether due to fraud or error.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our audit opinion on theCompany's internal financial controls system over financial reporting.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls Over Financial

 A Company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
-A Company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the Company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the Company are being made only in accordance with authorisations ofmanagement and directors of as at 31 the Company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of theCompany's assets that could have a material effect on the financial statements.
+A Company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the Company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the Company are being made only in accordance with authorisations ofmanagement and directors of the Company; to and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of theCompany's assets that could have a material effect on the financial statements. .

-Inherent Limitations of Internal Financial Controls over Financial Reporting
+Inherent Limitations of Internal Financial Controls Over Financial Reporting

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-According to the information and explanations given to us and based on our audit theCompany has in all material respects adequate internal financial control overfinancial reporting and such internal financial control over financial reporting wereoperating effectively as at March 31 2021 based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note of Internal Financial Controls over FinancialReporting issued by the Institute of Chartered Accountants of India.
+According to the information and explanations given to us and based on our audit theCompany has in all material respects an adequate internal financial control overfinancial reporting and such internal financial control over financial reporting wereoperating effectively as at March 31 2021 based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note of Internal Financial Controls over FinancialReporting issued by the Institute of Chartered Accountants of India.